jiffyclub/blog-posts/data-provenance-with-gitpython.md

 repo when you run your analysis, allowing you to reproduce both your software and data states during later runs.
-If your data does not easily fit into Git it's still a good idea to record a unique identifier for the dataset, but you may need to develop that yourself.
+If your data does not easily fit into Git it's still a good idea to record a unique identifier for the dataset, but you may need to develop that yourself (such as a simple list of all the data files that were used as inputs).

 [best practices paper]: http://arxiv.org/abs/1210.0530
 [provenance]: http://en.wikipedia.org/wiki/Provenance#Data_provenance